junior-devleague/character-puzzle/README.md

-document.body.scrollWidth | Returns the entire width of the body. setInterval(referenceToFunc, timeInMilliSeconds) | Sets an interval to execute the function passed in every so many milliseconds as specified. element.style.property="value" | Used to change a CSS property in JavaScript.
+document.body.scrollWidth | Returns the entire width of the body. setInterval(referenceToFunc, timeInMilliSeconds) | Sets an interval to execute the function passed in every so many milliseconds as specified. element.style.property="value" | Used to change a CSS property in JavaScript. parent.appendChild(child); | Used to add a new element onto an element. document.createElement('element') | Used to create an element using JavaScript.

 ## Your Challenge